marcellogalhardo/retained/README.md

 # Retained Instance

-A lightweight library built on top of Android Architecture Component ViewModel to simplify how UI Controllers (e.g., Activity or Fragment) retain instances.
+A lightweight library built on top of Android Architecture Component ViewModel to simplify how UI Controllers (e.g., Activity, Fragment & Composable) retain instances.

-Retained Instance was created to leverage ViewModels in a consistent, reliable and composable way - no inheritances, no factories and no parameters like application or saved state handle.

-The Public API is stable and won't change except by providing support to the latest features of Android's ViewModel.
+Retained was a single file that I started to copy into all little apps I make with Kotlin Multiplatform with the intention to abstract away Android Jetpack's ViewModel - now it's a library.

 ## Download